HPInc/AI-Blueprints/generative-ai/agentic-audio-rag-with-langgraph/README.md

 ## 🧠 Overview

-The **Agentic Audio RAG** blueprint converts speech in audio/video files into searchable knowledge and information, allowing the user to query that information based on the generated transcripts through a LangGraph-driven Retrieval Augmented Generation pipeline.
+The **Agentic Audio RAG** blueprint turns speech in audio/video files into **searchable knowledge** and lets you ask questions directly about the **actual audio** (not just text).
+A LangGraph-driven agent retrieves the most relevant **timestamped audio segments**, and an audio-native LLM (Qwen Omni) “listens” to those clips to produce precise answers.

 It delivers:

-* 🎙️ Automatic speech-to-text with OpenAI *Whisper* (large-v3) and *Audio-native LLMs* (MiDaSheng LM-7B, Kimi-Audio-7B-Instruct, Qwen 2.5-Omni-7B …) - (supports MP3, WAV, OGG, MP4, MOV, AVI …)
-* 🧪 Agentic RAG workflow orchestrated with **LangGraph**
+* 🎧 **Audio-native LLM QA** — the model consumes selected audio windows directly for reasoning (supports MP3, WAV, OGG, FLAC, and audio tracks from MP4, MOV, MKV, AVI, …).
+* 🔊 **Audio embedding with CLAP** — builds a segment-level vector index over audio; retrieve by embedding the user’s text query into the **same audio↔text space**.
+* 🧪 **Agentic RAG orchestration via LangGraph** — retrieval → (optional rerank) → generation → memory, all modular and node-based.
-* 🦙 **Llama.cpp** for fast on-device LLM inference
+* 🦙 **Llama.cpp** for fast, local text LLM utilities (e.g., lightweight reranking/scoring or text-only reasoning when needed).
-* 📚 Audio-aware **vector database** for semantic search over embeddings
+* 📚 **Audio-aware vector database (FAISS)** — stores CLAP embeddings for efficient semantic search over timestamped segments.
-* 🧬 Reranking stage to improve passage selection accuracy
+* 🧬 **Reranking stage** to sharpen selection (MMR diversification and/or lightweight LLM scoring).
-* 🔍 Answer generation that also returns the exact transcript snippets and their timestamps
+* 🕒 **Evidence with timestamps** — answers highlight the exact audio spans (start/end seconds) used to support the response.
-* 💾 Disk-persisted, lightweight memory to cache previous Q&A pairs for instant replays
+* 💾 **Disk-backed memory cache** — stores recent Q&A pairs to accelerate repeat queries.
-* 📦 MLflow model packaging & deployment
+* 📦 **MLflow integration** — experiment tracking and model packaging aligned with the agentic-feedback-analyzer blueprint.
-* 🌐 Streamlit UI for uploading media, running queries and inspecting highlighted transcript segments
+* 🌐 **Streamlit UI** — upload media, run queries, and inspect highlighted evidence.

 ---